 The very best is fresh papaya.
-However, most of us are not fortunate enough to live in a the tropics where year round fresh papaya in your back yard is a thing.
+However, most of us are not fortunate enough to live in a the tropics where year round fresh papaya in your backyard is a thing.
 So if you don’t have ready access to fresh papaya, it’s a good idea to always keep a good papain digestive supplement on hand.
 This is the one we use.
 I like that it’s a pleasant-tasting chewable tablet.

 8. Acid reflux is a nasty business

 There’s nothing like the pain of acid burning your insides to ruin the day.
 Acid reflux should not be taken lightly.
 There are plenty of foods that can both overstimulate your stomach to secrete hydrochloric acid and over-relax esophageal sphincter causing acid reflux.

 The reason why acid reflux feels as if you’re having a heart attack (thus the term heartburn) is that the stomach has a special tissue lining that can withstand the low pH of the acid, this lining is sadly not present in the esophagus.
 The moment the esophageal sphincter relaxes and acid rushes back into the esophagus, it irritates the esophagus leaving you feeling the burn in your chest.
 Some people are luckier than others and haven’t even experienced this kind of pain.
 But if you’re not one of these people, better know the foods that can cause this before innocently imbibing.